zmxv/react-native-sound/README.md

 </array>
 ```

+### `Sound.setMode(value) (iOS only)`

+`value` {string} Sets AVAudioSession mode, which works in conjunction with the category to determine audio mixing behavior.
+Parameter options: "Default", "VoiceChat", "VideoChat", "GameChat", "VideoRecording", "Measurement", "MoviePlayback", "SpokenAudio".

+This should be called in conjunction with `Sound.setCategory`.

+More info about each mode can be found in https://developer.apple.com/documentation/avfoundation/avaudiosession/audio_session_modes

+### `Sound.setActive(value) (iOS only)`

+Sets AVAudioSession as active, which is recommended on iOS to achieve seamless background playback.
+Use this method to deactivate the AVAudioSession when playback is finished in order for other apps
+to regain access to the audio stack.

 ## Notes
 - To minimize playback delay, you may want to preload a sound file without calling `play()` (e.g. `var s = new Sound(...);`) during app initialization.
 This also helps avoid a race condition where `play()` may be called before loading of the sound is complete, which results in no sound but no error because loading is still being processed.
 - You can play multiple sound files at the same time.
 Under the hood, this module uses `AVAudioSessionCategoryAmbient` to mix sounds on iOS.